 What is it?

-How to help prevent it
+How to help prevent it and protect yourself

 - Use a shredder to destroy documents like bank statements, utility bills, pre-filled application forms and debit/credit card receipts - anything that shows your name, address or other personal details.